-And in such studies some interfusion of the extremes of beauty and terror shaped itself, as an image that might be seen and touched, in the mind of this gracious youth, so fixed that for the rest of his life it never left him; and as catching glimpses of it in the strange eyes or hair of chance people, he would follow such about the streets of Florence till the sun went down, of whom many sketches of his remain.
-Some of these are full of a curious beauty, that remote beauty apprehended only by those who have sought it carefully; who, starting with acknowledged types of beauty, have refined as far upon these, as these refine upon the world of common forms.
+And in such studies some interfusion of the extremes of beauty and terror shaped itself, as an image that might be seen and touched, in the mind of this gracious youth, so fixed that for the rest of his life it never left him.
+As if catching [105] glimpses of it in the strange eyes or hair of chance people, he would follow such about the streets of Florence till the sun went down, of whom many sketches of his remain.
+Some of these are full of a curious beauty, that remote beauty which may be apprehended only by those who have sought it carefully; who, starting with acknowledged types of beauty, have refined as far upon these, as these refine upon the world of common forms.
 But mingled inextricably with this there is an element of mockery also; so that, whether in sorrow or scorn, he caricatures Dante even.
-Legions of grotesques sweep under his hand; for has not nature too her grotesques--the rent rock, the distorting light of evening on lonely roads, the unveiled structure of man in the embryo, or the skeleton?
+Legions of grotesques sweep under his hand; for has not nature too her grotesques--the rent rock, the distorting lights of evening on lonely roads, the unveiled structure of man in the embryo, or the skeleton?

 All these swarming fancies unite in the Medusa of the Uffizii.
-Vasari's story of an earlier Medusa, painted on a wooden shield, is perhaps an invention; and yet, properly told, has more of the air of truth about it than any-thing else in the whole legend.
+Vasari's story of an earlier Medusa, painted on a wooden shield, is perhaps an invention; and yet, properly told, has more of the air of truth about it than anything else in the whole legend.
 For its real subject is not the serious work of a man, but the experiment of a child.
-The lizards and glow-worms and other strange small creatures which haunt an Italian vineyard bring before one the whole picture of a child's life in a Tuscan dwelling--half castle, half farm--and are as true to nature as the pretended astonishment of the father for whom the boy has prepared a surprise.
+The lizards and glow-worms and other strange small creatures which haunt an Italian vineyard bring before one the whole picture of a child's life in a Tuscan dwelling--half castle, half farm--and are as true to nature as the pretended astonishment [106] of the father for whom the boy has prepared a surprise.
 It was not in play that he painted that other Medusa, the one great picture which he left behind him in Florence.
 The subject has been treated in various ways; Leonardo alone cuts to its centre; he alone realises it as the head of a corpse, exercising its powers through all the circumstances of death.
 What may be called the fascination of corruption penetrates in every touch its exquisitely finished beauty.
 About the dainty lines of the cheek the bat flits unheeded.
 The delicate snakes seem literally strangling each other in terrified struggle to escape from the Medusa brain.
-The hue which violent death always brings with it is in the features: features singularly massive and grand, as we catch them inverted, in a dexterous foreshortening, sloping upwards, almost sliding down upon us, crown foremost, like a great calm stone against which the wave of serpents breaks.
-But it is a subject that may well be left to the beautiful verses of Shelley.
+The hue which violent death always brings with it is in the features; features singularly massive and grand, as we catch them inverted, in a dexterous foreshortening, crown foremost, like a great calm stone against which the wave of serpents breaks.